 Why Most Dictionary Apps Are Stuck in 2010 (And What We Built Instead)

 Looking up a word in 2026 still gets you a definition, an IPA, and an audio clip.
 That's the same thing dictionaries did 15 years ago.
-We rebuilt the SpeakShark dictionary popup with seven layers of data per lookup — collocations, frequency, adjective patterns, related words, rhymes — because knowing a definition isn't the same as knowing a word.
+We rebuilt the SpeakShark dictionary popup so a single tap surfaces collocations, frequency, adjective patterns, related words and more — because knowing a definition isn't the same as knowing a word.

 Quick answer: Most dictionary apps tell you what a word means.
 They don't tell you which words appear next to it in real English, how common it is, what adjectives native speakers pair with it, or which related concepts cluster around it.
 Those are the things that make the difference between recognizing a word and using one.
 We rebuilt the SpeakShark dictionary popup to show all of it — in one tap, no leaving the conversation.